-In November 2004 and January 2005, the Company entered into separate operating lease agreements between SMS and the Company's wholly owned subsidiaries, SPAR Marketing Force, Inc. ("SMF") and SPAR Canada Company ("SPAR Canada").
+In November 2004 and January 2005, the Company entered into separate operating lease agreements between SMS and the Company's wholly owned subsidiaries, SPAR Marketing Force, Inc. ("SMF") and

+SPAR Canada Company ("SPAR Canada").
 In May 2005, the Company and SMS amended the lease agreements reducing the total monthly payment.
 Each lease, as amended, has a 36 month term and representations, covenants and defaults customary for the leasing industry.
-The SMF lease is for handheld computers to be used by field merchandisers in the performance of various merchandising services in the United States and has a monthly payment of \$17,891.
+The SMF lease is for handheld computers to be used by field merchandisers in the performance of various merchandising and marketing services in the United States and has a monthly payment of \$17,891.
 These handheld computers had an original purchase price of \$632,200.
-The SPAR Canada lease is also for handheld computers to be used by field merchandisers in the performance of various merchandisers in the performance of various merchandisers in the performance of various merchandisers to be used by field merchandisers in the performance of various merchandisers is also for handheld computers to be used by field merchandisers in the performance of various merchandising services in Canada and has a monthly payment of \$2,972.
+The SPAR Canada lease is also for handheld computers to be used by field merchandisers in the performance of various merchandising and marketing services in Canada and has a monthly payment of \$2,972.
 These handheld computers had an original purchase price of \$105,000.
 The monthly payments, as amended, are based upon a lease factor of 2.83%.